-It’s possibly the single most pondered question in history – what caused the unbound, senseless slaughter that was World War One?
+It’s possibly the single most pondered question in history – what caused World War One?
 It wasn’t, like in World War Two, a case of a single belligerent pushing others to take a military stand.
-It didn’t have the moral vindication of a resisting a tyrant.
+It didn’t have the moral vindication of resisting a tyrant.

 Rather, a delicate but toxic balance of structural forces created a dry tinder that was lit by the assassination of Archduke Franz Ferdinand in Sarajevo.
 That event precipitated the July Crisis, which saw the major European powers hurtle toward open conflict.

-The M-A-I-N acronym is often used to analyse the war – militarism, alliances, imperialism and nationalism.
+The M-A-I-N acronym – militarism, alliances, imperialism and nationalism – is often used to analyse the war, and each of these reasons are cited to be the 4 main causes of World War One.
 It’s simplistic but provides a useful framework.

 The late nineteenth century was an era of military competition, particularly between the major European powers.
 The policy of building a stronger military was judged relative to neighbours, creating a culture of paranoia that heightened the search for alliances.
 It was fed by the cultural belief that war is good for nations.